Notify me

 Water Lily Pond, by Claude Monet.
 Details and licence

-The evolution of aesthetics mostly involves being different enough to be seen as different, yet also fitting in to the current context well enough to be acceptable.
-Ideas that are too far from what is acceptable are not “real” to anyone, so don’t influence a culture.
-Very occasionally they can be preserved and accepted by a later culture.
-Uniqueness and individuality are an essential part of the definition of art, but in reality that is usually only partly true, since anything too different is not really seen at all, even in the most creative fields.
+Uniqueness and individuality are an essential part of the generally accepted definition of art (and currently accepted as the norm in the developed world), but in reality that is usually only partly true, since anything too different is not really seen at all, even in the most creative fields.

 It’s interesting to note how the countryside only started to be seen as “beautiful” and having value in its own right after most people had moved to the cities and then wanted to spend time away from their urban existence, seeing and appreciating rural environments from a distanced perspective.
-This relates to the neo-Luddite appreciation for hand-made watches, now appreciated for their nostalgia, tradition and as something better than “mass-produced”, which is very different from the original Luddite movement which was in reaction to machines taking the jobs that people needed to buy food.
+This relates to the neo-Luddite appreciation for hand-made watches, now appreciated for their nostalgia, tradition and as something better than “mass-produced”, which is at a very different level from the original Luddite movement which was in reaction to machines taking the jobs that people needed to buy food.
 Now, the interest in handmade watches is partly about interest in artisanal work and the skills of traditional crafts, and partly about the hand-made as a rarity in the context of mass personalization.

-Aesthetic Influences On Watchmaking
+Aesthetic Influences on Watchmaking

-The act of wearing a watch in present times, is, itself, a significant link to tradition, since we live in an age when everyone has the time on their smartphone.
+The act of wearing a watch in present times, is, itself, a significant link to tradition, since we live in an age when nearly everyone has the time on their smartphone.
 Many of the big-name watch brands, as well as smaller established watchmakers, have their own heritage and history.
 Watches that, whether knowingly or unknowingly, link to the past, as almost all of them do, are relating to the context of the development and evolution of horology.

 The majority of the aesthetic influences on most watches are from the history of watchmaking, and those are engineering, and fine jewellery with its use of simple geometric shapes, smooth polished surfaces and precious materials.

-The evolution of aesthetics applies to watches, with watches which were once outstandingly innovative an unusual now being seen as commonplace.
-An example is the Cartier Santos, once a unique new invention for an unusual wearer, now being the basis of most watch design.
-For the pioneering Brazilian aviator Alberto Santos-Dumont, they designed a watch to be worn on the left wrist, with what are now called lugs to hold the strap to the case and a clasp to hold it firmly (unlike a slip-on women’s bracelet), a winding mechanism on the right, and a minute hand.
-They named the model the “Santos”:
+The evolution of aesthetics applies to watches, with watches which were once outstandingly innovative and unusual now being seen as commonplace.
+An example is the Cartier Santos, once a unique new invention for an unusual wearer, now being one of the watches that most watch design is based on.
+For the pioneering Brazilian aviator Alberto Santos-Dumont, Cartier (with early Santos models were produced in 1904, and commercially launched in 1911) designed a watch to be worn on the left wrist, with what are now called lugs to hold the strap to the case and a clasp to hold it firmly (unlike a slip-on women’s bracelet), a winding mechanism on the right, and a minute hand.
+They named the model the “Santos” (a 1988 model is shown below):

 “Cartier Santos 1988” By Noop1958.
 Details and license here.